yunheL/Computer_Networking/lab3_further/README.md

 3.implment sending rate functonality (done)
 4.blastee and blaster print formatting check
 5.blastee timeout(done)
-6.set buffer size according to input value
+6.set buffer size according to input value (done) 7.use getopt so input value sequence does not matter anymore(extra task) 8.blaster never send 'C'(done)
-7.use getopt so input value sequence does not matter anymore
+9.echo back END packet (done)

 ###TIPS: Can use nanosleep to do send rate control.
 At receiver side, when want to print the average sending rate, we can just use timeElsped/(totalNumberOfPacketReceived)